 To get to the island you will need to take a ferry or use a private boat.
 Ferries run multiple times a day but are limited during winter months.

 You can start your visit by taking a tram tour of the island to familiarize yourself with the park.
-You can also take Segway or Diggler (a kind of scooter) tours.
+You can also take Segway or Diggler (a kind of scooter) tour.

 You can also enjoy the long and winding hiking trails which take you from the sea level to an elevation of 788 ft.
 Those trails provide an amazing view of San Francisco skyline and Golden Gate Bridge.

-You are welcome to bring your own snacks or picnic, but you can also buy some snacks from a concession stand.
+You are welcome to bring your own snacks or picnic, but you can also dine at the Cafe, which offers unique sandwiches and wraps.

 Muir Woods is the last remaining grove of Giant Red Wood trees in the bay area and it is located right outside of the city of San Francisco.
 In 1908 it was declared a national monument and named after the naturist John Muir in recognition of his conservation efforts.
 It is a must-see spot for nature lovers and hikers.
 This also was the filming location for the 2011 movie “Rise of the Planet of the Apes (2011)”.
 See the full article here